 \section{Abstract}

-Multi-hop machine reading comprehension is a challenging task in natural language processing, which requires more reasoning ability and explainability.
-Spectral models based on graph convolutional networks grant the inferring abilities and lead to competitive results, however, part of them still face the challenge of analyzing the reasoning in a human-understandable way.
-Inspired by the concept of \emph{the Grandmother Cells} in cognitive neuroscience, a spatial graph attention framework named \crname, imitating the procedure was proposed.
-This model is designed to assemble the semantic features in multi-angle representations and automatically concentrate or alleviate the information for reasoning.
-The name ``\crname'' is a metaphor for the pattern of the model: regard the subjects of queries as the start points of clues, take the reasoning entities as bridge points, and consider the latent candidate entities as the grandmother cells, and the clues end up in candidate entities.
-The proposed model allows us to visualize the reasoning graph and analyze the importance of edges connecting two entities and the selectivity in the mention and candidate nodes, which can be easier to be comprehended empirically.
-The official evaluations in open-domain multi-hop reading dataset \WikiHop and Drug-drug Interactions dataset \MedHop prove the validity of our approach and show the probability of the application of the model in the molecular biology domain.
+Multi-hop machine reading comprehension is a challenging task in natural language processing as it requires more reasoning ability across multiple documents.
+Spectral models based on graph convolutional networks have shown good inferring abilities and lead to competitive results.
+However, the analysis and reasoning of some are inconsistent with those of humans.
+Inspired by the concept of \emph{grandmother cells} in cognitive neuroscience, we propose a heterogeneous graph attention network model named \crname to imitate the \emph{grandmother cell} concept.
+The model is designed to assemble the semantic features in multi-level representations and automatically concentrate or alleviate information for reasoning through the attention mechanism.
+The name \crname is a metaphor for the pattern of the model: it regards the subjects of queries as the starting points of clues, takes the reasoning entities as bridge points, considers the latent candidate entities as \emph{grandmother cells}, and the clues end up in candidate entities.
+The proposed model enables the visualization of the reasoning graph, making it possible to analyze the importance of edges connecting entities and the selectivity in the mention and candidate nodes, which is easier to comprehend empirically.
+Evaluations on the open-domain multi-hop reading dataset \WikiHop and drug-drug interaction dataset \MedHop proved the validity of \crname and showed the feasibility of its application of the model in the molecular biology domain.